sg777/pangea-poker-frontend/README.md

 1. When the page loads instead of clicking I want loading of events DCV, BVV one after the other
 2. I want the fold,raise,call,allin options are available somewhere in the gui so that I can bet from the front end.

+# Bounties
+Since this project is lacking speed in gui development, I decided to give away all the CHIPS(around 45,000) which I have for the GUI development.
+Anyone interested in this please reach out to me in the CHIPS discord channel.

 # For time being ignore what's below................................
 # Pangea Frontend API Overview